 For further information, see the latest FSB resolution progress report (as of November 2018).

-1 Firms that are currently headquartered in an emerging market economy and designated as G-SIBs will comply with the minimum TLAC requirements starting from 2025.↩
+1 Banks that are currently headquartered in an emerging market economy and designated as G-SIBs will comply with the minimum TLAC requirements starting from 2025.↩

-2 See the FSB Seventh Report on the implementation of resolution reforms (November 2018).↩
+4 See the FSB Eighth Report on the implementation of resolution reforms (forthcoming).↩